syhpoon/xyzcmd/doc/user/plugins.rst

                        Value'''
 * Number: 99
 * List: 1, 2, literal, "quoted string"

-#TODO: remove?
-Note that one cannot use value_validator function to transform provided values as configration file is parsed before plugins are available to use.

 For example, if we'd have following block in plugins config::